Justin-Ahn/data_framework/plugin/README.md

 Vague Data --A--> CategoryCollection --B--> RelationshipData|AnalysisData --C--> JPanel --D--> GUI Visual

-A: CategoryCollection compiled by Data Plugin
+A: CategoryCollection compiled by Data Plugin<br />
-B: Framework Uses Data Plugin's CategoryCollection to produce RelationshipData & AnalysisData
+B: Framework Uses Data Plugin's CategoryCollection to produce RelationshipData & AnalysisData<br />
-C: Visualization Plugin takes in RelationshipData and AnalysisData to create a JPanel
+C: Visualization Plugin takes in RelationshipData and AnalysisData to create a JPanel<br />
-D: The FrameworkGUI displays the JPanel given by the VisualPlugin.
+D: The FrameworkGUI displays the JPanel given by the VisualPlugin.<br />

 ------------------------------------------------------------------------------------------------------